 You’ll know you are becoming dependent if you start running out of the medication before expected, if you are going to different doctors to try and get more of it if you are being sneaky, and if you are stealing pills from friends or family members.
 You’ll also know you’re becoming addicted if you take even when you are no longer in pain.

 Overuse can lead to bleeding, kidney problems, and some of the less common side effects.
 It’s important to take Meloxicam only as directed and to inform your doctor if you have any medical conditions.

 There are many different prescriptions and non-prescription non-steroidal anti-inflammatory drugs on the market.
 There are also many different drugs to treat the inflammation associated with Rheumatoid and osteoarthritis.
 Ibuprofen, aspirin, and Aleve (naproxen sodium) are a few of the most common NSAIDs that are available over the counter.

 Additionally, some doctors may prescribe narcotic drugs for acute pain.
 These medications are meant to be used short-term.

 Because Meloxicam is not considered an addictive drug, detoxing from it may not be necessary.
 Many doctors will allow their patients to go off Meloxicam cold-turkey.
 This means that you can stop taking it right away without the risk of harmful side effects.
-If you are becoming dependent on Meloxicam it may be necessary to find other ways to treat and manage the pain you experience.
+If you are becoming dependent on Meloxicam it may be necessary to find a local detox center near you to help manage the withdrawal symptoms you experience.